webexpoprague/content/output/sessions-data.md

-It hurts my heart to hear this, because I know — after 30+ years in this industry — just how true all of it is.
-I know just how much UXers and Product Designers are disrespected and marginalized, even in organizations who publicly trumpet themselves as design- or UX-centric.
-And I know how much all that hurts, how&nbsp;personally&nbsp;we take it.
+After 30+ years in this industry, Joe knows how true all of it is.
+He knows just how often UXers and Product Designers are marginalised, ignored and left out of critical decisions, even in organisations who publicly trumpet themselves as design- or UX-centric.&nbsp;

+And Joe know how much all that hurts, how&nbsp;personally&nbsp;we take it.

-And also, after all this time, I know that sometimes, there truly is nothing you can do about that.
-So I’m also going to talk about those scenarios and how to deal with them at the end of our time together.
+And after all this time, he also knows that sometimes, there truly is nothing you can do about that.
+Sometimes your proposals for UX improvement — additional user research, more design iteration cycles, or user testing — are shot down by folks on the business side of the house whom&nbsp;you’ve never met.

-In many cases I come across, however,&nbsp;there IS something you can do, provided you take a&nbsp;very&nbsp;different approach to overcoming these obstacles and change your thinking, from both a personal and professional standpoint.

-Provided you find the courage to work through your fear and take the first step.
+Here’s the thing: almost all of this stems from a lack of&nbsp;leadership; a lack of&nbsp;influence.
+And what you may not realise is that you actually have more power and influence than you think.
+And even if you don’t have influence, you are absolutely capable of&nbsp;gaining it&nbsp;— no matter what your job title is.

-Provided you can recognize the power you don’t realize you hold — and begin using it.
+In this talk, Joe’s going to show you why all that is true.
+He’ll also give you concrete ways you can overcome&nbsp;these obstacles, change your thinking and recognise the power you don’t realise you hold —&nbsp;and begin&nbsp;using&nbsp;it.

-This talk is a practical guide to help UX researchers, designers, and product professionals not just survive but thrive by thinking like a leader — even when leadership isn’t in your job title.
-You’ll walk away with actionable strategies to start breaking through barriers and creating the impact you were hired to deliver.

 ## Tags